 - Reason #2 Art will awaken your senses, it will open your mind to possibilities and it will fuel your imagination.

 - Reason #3 Viewing art lets you “step out of time”, allowing you to be present in the moment.

 - Reason #4 Art is a powerful form of expression.
 It will let you express your individuality and it will represent your beliefs, feelings, hopes, convictions and philosophies.

 - Reason #5 Art will stimulate conversation, dialogue and interchange with your friends and family.

 When I started this journey I was painting architectural details….but I think my long career in the field had appeased me and I just wasn’t feeling it.
-I started to dabble in people.
-I was very intrigued by the way a single facial element can tell the whole story.
-As Mies Van Der Rohe said, “God is in the details”.
+I started to dabble in people and portraiture.
+This naturally evolved to athletes as a subject matter because of my athletic past and the emotional intensity that athletics evoke.

-My end product is a meticulously produced limited edition metal print.
-One where time is spent to manipulate the RIP software, and fine-tune the color and printer calibrations to produce a masterful, faithful piece of fine art.
+I also have prints available.
+They are fine-tuned to produce a masterful, faithful piece of fine art.
 I have the image printed on hi-gloss polished aluminum.
 The luminous result is truly unique and is unlike anything a traditional print can produce.
 The image is infused into the metal surface and will never fade.
 The surface is scratch resistant and can be hung in a damp environment.
-The prints are ready to hang and need no frame.
+The print is ready to hang and needs no frame.